-- Linear regression: This is one of the most popular modeling technique.
+- Linear regression: This is one of the most popular modeling techniques.
 In linear regression, the dependent variable is continuous and the nature of the regression line is linear.
 Independent variables in this technique can be either continuous or discrete.
-Linear regression creates a link between dependent variable (Y) and multiple independent variables (X) using a regression line usually referred to as the ‘best fit straight line’.
-There are two majorcategories of linear regression – simple linear regression and multiple linear regression.
-Simple linear regression differs from multiple linear regression in that the former has less than one independent variables while the latter has more than one independent variables.
+Linear regression creates a link between the dependent variable (Y) and multiple independent variables (X) using a regression line usually referred to as the ‘best fit straight line’.
+There are two major categories of linear regression - simple linear regression and multiple linear regression.
+Simple linear regression differs from multiple linear regression in that the former has less than one independent variable while the latter has more than one independent variable.

-- Stepwise regression: This method is used when there are more than one independent variables in a data set.
+- Stepwise regression: This method is used when there is more than one independent variable in a data set.
 In stepwise regression, independent variables are selected automatically without human intervention.
 The technique fits the predictive model by adding or removing one covariate at a time using a specified criterion.
 The most commonly used stepwise regression techniques are:

 - Standard stepwise regression

 - Forward selection